affiliate disclosure

 Since then, the blog has remained hosted on the EasyWP Starter plan.

-Of course, everything was working smoothly until the blog traffic took a bit uphill.
-During peak traffic times, the page loads slowly, and sometimes, the 5XX Cloudflare connection times out error codes.
+Of course, everything was working smoothly until the blog traffic took a bit of a turn.
+During peak traffic times, the page loads slowly, and sometimes, the 5XX Cloudflare connection times out.

 Cloudflare connection timed out 522 error code